danielNemeth19/pyrun.nvim/README.md

 ## Issue tracker
 * keymap seems to be "sticky" (stays in effect after leaving python buffer)
-* float window positioned incorrectly if screen has splits open
+* float window positioned incorrectly if screen has splits open - Done